valeryan/vscode-phpcbf/README.md

 [ *Scope:* All | Optional | *Type:* boolean | *Default:* true ]

-Automatically search for any `phpcbf.xml`, `phpcbf.xml.dist`, `phpcbf.ruleset.xml` or `ruleset.xml` file to use as configuration.
+Automatically search for any `.phpcs.xml`, `.phpcs.xml.dist`, `phpcs.xml`, `phpcs.xml.dist`, `phpcs.ruleset.xml` or `ruleset.xml` file to use as configuration.
 Overrides `phpcbf.standard` configuration when a ruleset is found.
 If `phpcs` finds a configuration file through auto search this extension should similarly find that configuration file and apply fixes based on the same configuration.

 > **NOTE:** This option does not apply for unsaved documents (in-memory).
 Also, the name of files that are searched for is configurable in this extension.